calstar/ellie-ground/README.md

   - If you want this cloned repository to be in a different folder, change the "Local Path."
 4. After you edit the file in the local repository, GitHub Desktop will detect changes and prompt you to commit.
 Make sure to double check your changes before committing.
 5. On the bottom left corner, put down a short summary that describes what you have changed, then click "Commit to *main*"
-6. In the middle of the screen you will see "Push commits to the origin remote."
+6. In the middle of the screen (or on the top banner) you will see "Push commits to the origin remote."
 If you are sure that the commit is ready, click "Push origin."
 6. Check the project online and see if the changes have been reflected.

 ### Using Terminal